-The Content Repurposing Workflow: From One LinkedIn Post to 5 Platforms in 20 Minutes
+The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

-A repeatable, step-by-step content repurposing workflow that turns one LinkedIn post into five platform-ready formats in about 20 minutes.
+A repeatable, step-by-step content repurposing workflow that turns one LinkedIn post into six platform-ready formats in about 20 minutes.

 Most creators treat every platform as a separate writing project.
 That is why they burn out.
-This article gives you the exact workflow to go from one LinkedIn post to Twitter, Reddit, TikTok, Instagram, and a newsletter in roughly 20 minutes.
+This article gives you the exact workflow to go from one LinkedIn post to a tweet, a Twitter thread, Reddit, a newsletter, a Substack post, and a blog post in roughly 20 minutes.

 If you want the reasoning behind why repurposing beats rewriting, read our pillar guide on why rewriting from scratch costs 10x more.
 This article is the practical companion: the actual workflow.